shtolik/cwac-cam2/README.markdown

 whereas previous versions of the library used a 2.x.x generation of that library.
 This should not impact your own use of either version of greenrobot's EventBus.
-Also note that the library will not request runtime permissions on Android 6.0+, as your app should be doing that.
+Also note that the library will not request runtime permissions on Android 6.0+ by default, as your app should be doing that.
 You can call `requestPermissions()` on the `IntentBuilder` to have the library request the permissions instead.
 See [the permissions documentation](docs/Permissions.md) for more.